 Your mother or father may be having problems paying for prescription costs.
 The truth of the matter is, many medications today are outrageously priced.
 If your parent is complaining that they cannot afford the pills their doctor is prescribing, they are not alone.
-According to elderly care providers and the surveys taken, older adults often struggle with this issue.
+In fact, older adults often struggle with this issue.

 Studies indicate that 75% of Americans age 50 and over take prescription drugs on a regular basis.
 As seniors age, this percentage increases to about 80%.
 Most seniors take at least two different medications at a time and cannot afford the cost, with or without insurance.
 Many of these older Americans state that each year their out of pocket expenditures for their prescriptions tends to increase.

 So what can your mother or father do?

 Your parent should mention to their medical provider that they cannot afford the medication.
 Most doctors receive samples from the drug companies specifically for low-income individuals or to supplement people with large out of pocket expenses.
 It’s also recommended to ask your doctor write the prescription for a generic of the drug, which will often save on the overall cost.

 If mom or dad’s doctor cannot assist with samples, your parent can also contact the drug company to see if they have any special programs for senior citizens and or low-income individuals.
 Also, don’t assume that the pharmacy you are using is the best-priced pharmacy.
 Do a little research; often mail order prescription refills are the best savings.

 Discuss with your mom or dad’s doctor if medication may be substituted using natural supplements or food derivatives.
 Too often a pill is easier to heal a diagnosis rather than exercise or nutritional eating, but that prescription may be costing too much.
 Help your parent cut the cost of medication while maintaining their health.